Want the perfect workout program?

 Best Training Days To Perform Pinch Carries

-You can buy a specific tool or you can make one by drilling a hole through a dowel and placing a piece of rope through.
+You can buy a specific tool, like these options on Amazon, or you can make one by drilling a hole through a dowel and placing a piece of rope through.
 Both will put a serious hurt on your forearms.

 How To Perform Wrist Rollers